bnediction/scbolt/README.md

 bash pipeline.sh
 ```

-# Pipeline
+## Pipeline

 <img src=".pipeline.png" alt="boolean network inference pipeline image" width="600"/>

-# License
+## License

-For open source projects, say how it is licensed.
+No license for the moment.
+Its purpose is only for intern usage.

-# Project status
+## Project status

 Ongoing